FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

    - **VPP TCP/IP stack**

      - Added tests for VPP TCP/IP stack using VPP built-in HTTP server.
-       WRK traffic generator is used as a client-side.
+       WRK traffic generator is used as a client-side;

    - **SRv6 tests**

-     - Initial SRv6 tests verifying performance of SRv6 encapsulation and decapsulation and SID lookups.
+     - Initial SRv6 (Segment Routing IPv6) tests verifying performance of IPv6 and SRH (Segment Routing Header) encapsulation, decapsulation, lookups and rewrites based on configured End and End.DX6 SRv6 egress functions;

    - **IPSecSW tests**

-     - SW computed IPSec encryption with AES-GCM, CBC-SHA1 ciphers, in combination with IPv4 routed-forwarding.
+     - SW computed IPSec encryption with AES-GCM, CBC-SHA1 ciphers, in combination with IPv4 routed-forwarding;

 #.
 Presentation and Analytics Layer